NICMx/rdap-server/renderer-layer.md

 ## Configuring renderers.properties

-To tell the RDAP RedDog server which renderer implementations to use, you need to configure the renderers.properties file.
+To tell the RDAP Red Dog server which renderer implementations to use, you need to configure the renderers.properties file.

 Here's how this property file should be configured